Who Is Steve McQueen?

 McQueen pursued his passion for film, breaking into the mainstream industry with his 2008 film, Hunger.
 Starring Brian Milligan and Liam McMahon, the film depicts the last months of the life of IRA activist Bobby Sands, who died from a hunger strike while protesting his brutal treatment by Belfast's Maze Prison guards.

-McQueen's 2011 psychological sex film, Shame, features Michael Fassbender as a New York City executive suffering from a debilitating sex addition.
+McQueen's 2011 psychological sex film, Shame, features Michael Fassbender as a New York City executive suffering from a debilitating sex addiction.
 The film earned McQueen the CinemAvvenire Award for emerging director as well as a FIPRESCI Prize at the 2011 Venice Film Festival.

 McQueen went on to direct the film drama 12 Years a Slave (2013), based on the true story of Solomon Northup, a Black New Yorker born into freedom who was kidnapped in 1841, smuggled to Louisiana and sold to slave owners.
 Starring Chiwetel Ejiofor (Northup), Paul Giamatti, Benedict Cumberbatch, Lupita Nyong'o and Fassbender, the film won the People's Choice Award at the 2013 Toronto International Film Festival as well as the 2014 Academy Award for best picture; McQueen shared the Oscar with Brad Pitt, Dede Gardner, Jeremy Kleiner and Anthony Katagas.
 The film also garnered a Best Director Oscar nod for McQueen, with the award ultimately going to Gravity's Alfonso Cuarón.